Active Neighbourhoods - Plymouth

 Working in partnership with Plymouth City Council

-Volunteer friends groups will be set up and supported to develop improvement and management plans for these areas.
+Volunteer friends groups were set up and supported to develop improvement and management plans for these areas.

-The project team will work with friends groups, partners (such as Plymouth Public Health and Plymouth Community Homes) and local people to deliver these plans
+The project team worked with friends groups, partners (such as Plymouth Public Health and Plymouth Community Homes) and local people to deliver these plans

 Improvements to Plymouth's green spaces

-Improvements might include better access paths, more welcoming entrances and signage, along with more seating.
+Improvements included better access paths, more welcoming entrances and signage, along with more seating.

-Plans will also be drawn up with local residents aimed at making the spaces better for local birds, bats, bumblebees, butterflies and other wildlife.
-The small team behind the project will work together with partners and the community to put on lots of exciting events and activities throughout the year.
+Plans to make the spaces better for local birds, bats, bumblebees, butterflies and other wildlife were also drawn up and delivered by local residents.
+The small team behind the project worked together with partners and the community to put on lots of exciting events and activities throughout the years.

 Nature benefits people too